Configure legacy on-premises public folders for a hybrid deployment

 Set-OrganizationConfig -PublicFoldersEnabled Remote -RemotePublicFolderMailboxes PFMailbox1,PFMailbox2,PFMailbox3

 You must wait until Active Directory synchronization has completed to see the changes.
 This process can take up to 3 hours to complete.
 If you don't want to wait for the recurring synchronizations that occur every three hours, you can force directory synchronization at any time.
 For detailed steps to force directory synchronization, see Azure AD Connect sync: Scheduler.
-Office 365 randomly selects one of the public folder mailboxes that's supplied in this command.
+Microsoft 365 or Office 365 randomly selects one of the public folder mailboxes that's supplied in this command.

 A Microsoft 365 or Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy, Exchange 2016, or Exchange 2019 on-premises public folders.
 See the Knowledge Base article Exchange Online users can't access legacy on-premises public folders for a solution.